Site in Greek (Ελληνική Έκδοση)

 How to assemble the cake

 The genoise (sponge cake) should be cut into 3 layers.
 This can be done with a long serrated knife or with a layer cake slicer (much easier!)
-You can find a helpful video on how to cut a cake in layers here.
+This is a helpful video for how to cut and fill a cake.

 Refrigerate the mousse until completely set and pipe it, using a piping bag, onto the sponge cake layers.
 The piping bag will help you achieve thick, uniform layers of filling without the risk of breaking the sponge.